wanglongqi/BatchRun/README.md

         --version             show program's version number and exit -h, --help            show this help message and exit -n NCPU, --ncpu=NCPU  ncpu, use how many cpus for current job.
-        -v                    verbosity, dupulicate v to get more details.
+        -v                    verbosity, duplicate v to get more details.
-        InputFile(s)          If no file(s) is presented, input is readed from stdin.
+        InputFile(s)          If no file(s) is presented, input is read from stdin.

 Output from "batchrun.py -vvvv -n 4 testjobs >sample.out" is shown in [sample.out](https://github.com/wanglongqi/BatchRun/raw/master/sample.out)